GiggleAll/data2mysql/README.md

 This script is designed to efficiently import data into MySQL.

  ## keynote
-- 批量插入而不是逐条插入
+- Batch insert rather than insert.
-- 为了加快插入速度，先不要建索引
+- To speed up the insertion, do not index.
-- 生产者和消费者模型，主进程读文件，多个 worker 进程执行插入
+- Producer and consumer models, the main process of reading documents, the implementation of the process of inserting multiple workers
-- 注意控制 worker 的数量，避免对 MySQL 造成太大的压力
+- Pay attention to controlling the number of workers, to avoid causing too much pressure on MySQL
-- 注意处理脏数据导致的异常
+- Attention to dealing with abnormal data caused by dirty
-- 原始数据是 GBK 编码，所以还要注意转换成 UTF-8
+- The original data is GBK encoding, so pay attention to convert to UTF-8
-- 用 click 封装命令行工具
+- Use the click package command line tool